ImperialCollegeLondon/Mathematical-Computing-Demo/M345SC/README.md

-# M2AA3 Introduction to Numerical Analysis
+# M345SC Scientific Computation with Python
 This is a course polishing skills in Python.

 ## Chapter Overview